Dry August lowers crop yields in Michigan

 For the eastern North Pacific...east of 140 degrees west longitude:

-Showers and thunderstorms associated with an area of low pressure
+Shower and thunderstorm activity associated with a small area of

-mid-week, and a tropical depression is likely to form during the
+Consequently, a tropical depression is likely to form toward the

 * Formation chance through 5 days...high...80 percent.